nrhtr/nix-config/README.md

 ```

 ### 1. Provision Debian via OVH console

+If the rescue system is working & reachable, can skip this step and
+use that directly.

 In the OVH manager: Bare Metal → your server → Install → Debian.
 Add your SSH public key during provisioning.
 Wait ~10 min for it to come up.